GG1D29/my-design-pattern-mastery/README.md

 - Decouple the sender of a request from the receiver of the request.
 - Create a successor chain that for chaining together the next class that will handle the request.

+### B2.
+Command Pattern
+- It's a way of making requests when you don't know anything about what exactly is being requested
+- The request is encapsulated inside _an object_
+- Useful for commands that you might want to perform later.
+-
 ---

 ### S0.
 Structural Design Pattern